thxndoc/jsl-practice-challenges/Module-06-Functions/README.md

+# Functions
+- To make a function reusable, it needs parameters.

 ## Parameters
 Parameters define what a function expects to receive(placeholder), while arguments are the actual values given to the function when it's called.
 ```JavaScript